rajc1729/django-nextjs-realtime/README.md

 # django-nextjs-realtime

-Here I have created a full-stack application based on Django and Nextjs to get realtime updates for sensors.
+Here I have created a full-stack application based on Django and Nextjs to get real-time updates for sensors.

 ## Features

-- Realtime update from sensor data to frontend
+- Real-time update from sensor data to frontend
-- Providing realtime support using Web Sockets (Django Channels)
+- Providing real-time support using Web Sockets (Django Channels)

 > This includes three Django apps
-> first one is authentication, which uses django rest auth along with JWT tokens to create a User
+> first one is authentication, which uses Django rest auth along with JWT tokens to create a User
 > second is used to provide CRUD APIs for Sensor
-> third has the consumer which will communicate with frontend server using websocket
+> third has the consumer which will communicate with frontend server using WebSocket

 The first app is used to create users.
 Over here, I have override AbstractUser and RegisterSerializer to add support for first_name and last_name.